robyftp/Tree/README.md

-## What does a pirate pay for his corn?
-A buccaneer!
+## Two guys walked into a bar, the third one ducked.